dsidavis/DSIWeb/content/affiliates.md

 *Analyzing attention lapses, emotional regulation, impulse control, and how these phenomena interact to shape how we behave and perceive the world*
 Ryan is interested in the role of data science in relation to personal data collection, and is fascinated by SQL, machine learning, and artificial neural networks.
 He recently uploaded his dissertation data to postgres, and conducted user analytics for a startup (Remind) in San Francisco.
-Ryan wants to engage with like-minded data scientists and continute to learn about the latest advances in the field.
+Ryan wants to engage with like-minded data scientists and continue to learn about the latest advances in the field.

 **[Abbie Popa](www.linkedin.com/in/abbiepopa)** (mailto: ampopa@ucdavis.edu), graduate student in Neuroscience *Effects of anxiety on teenager brains and behavior* Abbie uses interview, behavioral, eye-tracking, MRI, ERP, and physiological data, and machine learning techniques including k-means clustering, ICA, and convolutional neural networks to better classify large datasets.
-Abbie uses use a mix of R, python, and matlab for her analyses, and version control using git.
+Abbie uses use a mix of R, Python, and MATLAB for her analyses, and version control using git.
-She wants to learn more about SQL and noSQL for databasing, and about dynamic visualization tools like shiny, D3, or bokeh.
+She wants to learn more about SQL and noSQL for databases, and about dynamic visualization tools like shiny, D3, or bokeh.

 **[Nistara Randhawa](http://nistara.net)** (mailto: nrandhawa@ucdavis.edu), graduate student in Epidemiology *Global surveillance for zoonotic viruses from bats*